Everything you need to know about how to celebrate Chinese New Year with your family in Hong Kong.

 Children and adults who are unmarried will receive lai see (利市) packets, which translate as “lucky money” from family and friends.
 These little red envelopes contain money, often newly issued and never in unlucky denominations.
 The number four, for example, is – sei 四 – which is also the homophone for death – sei 死!
 Lai see is also given by bosses to employees, and married couples will also give lai see to those who provide them with a daily service like a doorman, security guard or a cashier at the supermarket.
 It’s a good idea to hit up the banks a few weeks ahead of the new year if you wish to partake in this tradition, as many banks will have long lines of people looking to get brand new bills in small denominations to fulfil this tradition.

 Traditionally, the third day of the new year used to be a day to avoid visitors as it was generally considered bad luck to have guests or to go visiting on this day.
-It’s a day that was typically spent burning effigies, last year’s fai chun, and paper offerings over fires.
-Today, many in Hong Kong don’t take note of the superstition so other events take place on this day (like the Hong Kong Jockey Club horse races).
+It’s a day that was typically spent burning effigies, the previous year’s fai chun, and paper offerings over fires.
+Today, many in Hong Kong don’t take note of the superstition so other events take place on this day (like the Hong Kong Jockey Club horse races, pre-pandemic).

 Even though many businesses resume operations as normal after the three-day public holiday, most schools and some businesses will remain closed longer.
-People will continue to give out lai see and wish people Kung Hei Fat Choi (恭喜發財), a congratulatory message of prosperity, and you’re certain to continue to see a variety of lion dances in neighbourhoods and business venues all over Hong Kong.
+People will continue to give out lai see and wish people Kung Hei Fat Choi (恭喜發財), a congratulatory message of prosperity, and you’d usually see a variety of lion dances in neighbourhoods and business venues all over Hong Kong – although this may not be the case this year.

 The lion dance is said to chase away evil spirits and usher in good luck and prosperity.
 The lion dance often has a common traditional element that takes place called “picking the greens” (採青).
 Oranges, tangerines or more often lettuce, as it sounds like a lucky word in Chinese (meaning to create wealth), is offered to the lion.
 Attached to the lettuce is a lai see red packet containing money.
 This is offered to the lion, who will then act curious and cat-like around it before taking the offering in his mouth.
 The lion will keep the lai see packet and spit out the greens and it is said that those who catch the greens will have exceptionally good fortune that year.